junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What do you care?"
 Dean asks furiously.

 "It's funnier."
 He grins with teeth, shutting the door.
-There is the sound of bolts slammed.
+There is the sound of bolts slamming.

 The place is drown by total darkness.